-Cancer From Organ Donor Kills Three People In What Doctors Are Calling An ‘Extrordinary Case’
+Cancer From Organ Donor Kills Three People In What Doctors Are Calling An ‘Extraordinary Case’

 “This extraordinary case points out the often fatal consequences of donor-derived breast cancer and suggests that removal of the donor organ and restoration of immunity can induce complete remission,” the authors of the case-study wrote, as published by The Independent.

-The Journal maintains, however, that the current screening procedure is efficient, given the low rate of cancer transmission after transplants.
+The journal maintains, however, that the current screening procedure is efficient, given the low rate of cancer transmission after transplants.